beakerbrowser/webdb/README.md

  - `origin` String.
 The URL of the site the record was found on.
  - `indexedAt` String.
 The timestamp of when the record was indexed.

+The `origin` is always included in the secondary indexes.
 These attributes should not be used in schemas, as they will always be overriden.

 ### Handling multiple schemas